 For the most part, a hearing office will consider a dire need situation to be only one in which a disability claimant is in danger of becoming homeless; in other words, where foreclosure on owned property or eviction from rental property is imminent.
 However, a hearing office that is not beset by a growing backlog might occasionally (and should, by law) view a claimant's lack of utilities, food, or access to needed medical care as a qualifying dire need situation.

 But even if an expedited hearing is granted, there is no guarantee as to how much faster a disability hearing before an ALJ will be scheduled—perhaps a few months earlier at best.
 But even if a dire need letter only shaves a few months off the total time required to get a hearing date, writing a dire need letter is worth the effort.
 In many cases, taking a few months off the wait for a hearing can mean the difference between a claimant being able to weather the disability appeal process and losing everything everything he or she has accumulated prior to becoming disabled.

-First and foremost, the letter should be written by the claimant, versus a representative, friend, or family member.
+First and foremost, the letter should be written by the disability claimant, versus a representative, friend, or family member.

 The letters that end up being the most effective are those that have documentation attached: copies of past due notices, eviction threats, foreclosure proceedings, and the like.
+Attach copies of any late notices you may have received from utility providers or mortgage providers.
 For more information on the evidence to include in a dire need letter, see our article on which critical disability cases are expedited.